Murillo/Artificial-Neural-Networks/README.md

-# Artificial-Neural-Networks
+# Neural Networks
-This is a sample example of artificial neural networks Java using:
+This is project has sample example of artificial neural networks using different programming languages:

+* Java
     * Perceptron
+    * Multilayer Perceptron
+* Python
     * Multilayer Perceptron